vrdabomb5717/Tandem/Project Log.md

 # Project Log

+## 5/5/12

+Fixed bugs in the pipeline.
+Updated language tutorial and LRM to reflect grammar changes.

 ## 5/4/12

 Added support for Ivy, which downloads dependencies and puts them in the lib folder to be used by code.
 Removed old dependencies.
 Allowed files to be run with JRuby.
 Finished basic pipeline support for nodes.
 Fixed traversing the tree.
 Finished Bash script to start compilation process and then call Ruby on the resulting Ruby file.
 Started putting project report together.
 Patrick and Donald finished writing their parts for the project report.